PhD Pre-Dissertation Exam

 During the oral defense of the prospectus, the guidance committee:

-See Section 5.0 of this handbook for details on how the PhD Pre-Dissertation Exam is evaluated.
+See Section 5.0 of this handbook for details on how the PhD Dissertation Prospectus Exam is evaluated.

 Upon successful completion of all three PhD exams, a doctoral student is considered to be a candidate for the degree and is ABD (all but dissertation).
 For ABD students, full-time status is defined as being enrolled in a minimum of 1 credit hour.